 - Hard or swollen lymph nodes in the groin area.

-Many women don’t look at their vulva, so they don’t know what is normal for them.
-The vulva can be difficult to see without a mirror, and some women feel uncomfortable examining their genitals.
-However, if you feel any pain in your genital area or notice any of these symptoms, visit your general practitioner (GP) for a check-up.
+Some symptoms are obvious, while others need to be touched or seen.
+Most people don’t look at their vulva, so they don’t know what is normal for them.
+The vulva can be difficult to see without a mirror, and some people feel uncomfortable examining their genitals.
+If you feel any pain in your genital area or notice any of these symptoms, visit your general practitioner (GP) for a check-up.

-The main tests used to diagnose vulvar cancer are a physical examination, a procedure called a colposcopy, and the removal of a tissue sample (biopsy).
-Because vulvar cancer is sometimes associated with cervical cancer, the doctor may check for abnormal cells in the vagina and cervix as part of these initial tests:
+The main tests used to diagnose vulvar cancer are a physical examination, a procedure called a colposcopy and most importantly the removal of a tissue sample (biopsy).
+Because vulvar cancer is sometimes associated with cervical and vaginal cancer, the doctor may check for abnormal cells in the vagina and cervix.

 Sometimes further tests are needed to assess your general health, determine the size and position of the cancer, and find out whether the cancer has spread.
 You will probably not need to have all of these tests: